Nov 1, 2024

 Foundry V12 Support and the Game Launch Page

-9 min read - Published: 19 days ago
+9 min read - Published: a month ago

 The Forge is now officially recommending Foundry VTT v12 to all users on the recommended update channel! 🥳